SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

 WilmerAI is a Python-based **middleware system** designed to act as a bridge between user-facing clients (e.g., SillyTavern, OpenWebUI) and various Large Language Model (LLM) backends (e.g., OpenAI, Anthropic Claude, Ollama, KoboldCPP).
-Its primary function is to process user prompts by leveraging a modular and extensible **node-based workflow engine**.
+Its primary function is to process user prompts using a modular and extensible **node-based workflow engine**.

 The architecture is centered on the **`$ExecutionContext$`** object.
-This data structure encapsulates all runtime information for a single operational step -- including the full conversation history, the current node's configuration, and outputs from previous nodes.
+This data structure encapsulates all runtime information for a single operational step, including the full conversation history, the current node's configuration, and outputs from previous nodes.
 The core engine creates a new `ExecutionContext` for each node in a workflow and passes it as the sole argument to a specialized **Node Handler**.

-This state-driven design makes the system clean and easy to extend.
+This state-driven design makes the system straightforward to extend.
 Each node in a workflow performs a specific task and is designated as either a **responder** (its output is sent to the user) or a **non-responder** (its output is saved as a variable for subsequent nodes).
 Nodes can call an LLM, run a Python script (tool), manage conversational memory, or trigger another workflow.
 This architecture enables developers to create dynamic and stateful